Build more flexible supply chains by enabling on-demand additive manufacturing.

 - Potential for innovation that results in cost savings:

 Innovate or Die.
-Even the largest and most profitable companies are in jeopardy of failing if they do not invest for the future.
+Even the largest and most profitable companies are in jeopardy of failing if they do not invest in the future.
 Just ask Pan American World Airways (aka Pan Am).

 The Digital Warehouse